 - Expanding our presence in communities all over the world, particularly in those that are isolated or marginalized

 - Being representative of the diverse communities we work within, engaging them fully in decision-making about programmes that affect them

 - Being transparent by regularly publishing information about our work and finances, explaining progress, challenges and learning, and inviting feedback that will strengthen our efforts.

 How we will meet these commitments

 - We will continue to invest in systems and approaches that promote privacy, integrity and transparency in community feedback mechanisms.
-We are improving channels for communities to share concerns or comments in ways that prioritise feedback loops and are safe and confidential
+We are improving channels for communities to share concerns or comments in ways that prioritize feedback loops and are safe and confidential

 - We will continue to focus on highly ethical, effective and transparent governance.
-We support and invest in our leaders to help them build cultures and organisations that enhance the safety, well-being and growth of our staff and volunteers, and the trust of the wider community.
+We support and invest in our leaders to help them build cultures and organizations that enhance the safety, well-being and growth of our staff and volunteers, and the trust of the wider community.

 - We will step up our efforts to prevent, identify and respond to instances and allegations of behaviour that are contrary to our humanitarian principles and values.
 We are supporting widespread implementation of IFRC policies on Gender and Diversity as well as Prevention of Sexual Exploitation and Abuse, constantly monitoring and updating these policies and practices as necessary.

 IFRC and the International Aid Transparency Initiative (IATI)

 Since 2018, the IFRC has published timely, transparent and high-quality data as part of our commitment to the International Aid Transparency Initiative (IATI).